 Yes.
-All courses for the Kettering College’s B.S.N. completion degree (nursing course and arts and sciences courses) are offered completely online.
-Students who live in the area may elect to take some of the arts and sciences courses on campus, if they desire.
+All courses for the Kettering College’s RN-to-BSN degree track (nursing course and arts and sciences courses) are offered completely online.
+Students who live in the area may elect to take some of the arts and sciences courses on campus if they desire.
 All the nursing courses are offered only in the online delivery format.

 2. Can you be enrolled in the degree as a part-time student or do you have to be enrolled as a full-time student?

 Students may begin the degree any semester and may choose a full-time or a part-time pace of study.
 Schedules can be adjusted from semester to semester, based on the needs of the student.
 The program, including all nursing and the arts and sciences courses, can be accomplished via full-time study in as little as 12 months or via part-time study in approximately 22 months.

 3. How long do I have to complete the degree?

 All course work must be completed within five (5) years of first enrollment in the program.
 Cognate and arts and sciences courses may be taken prior to enrollment in nursing courses or may be taken concurrently with nursing courses.

 4. Will any of the credits from my associate degree transfer toward the online RN-to-BSN degree track?